CDC: New York, New Jersey Have Highest Spread Of Omicron Variant In Nation

 There is some promising news in the fight against the coronavirus.
 Pfizer says it has an antiviral pill it says is highly effective treatment, reducing hospitalization and death by 89% in high risk unvaccinated adults if it is given within three days of the first CIVD symptoms.

-The research indicates the pills, taken in a five-day course, reduce people’s chances of developing serious disease and winding up in hospitals.READ MORE: Incoming Nassau County Exec.
-Bruce Blakeman Says He Will Not Enforce State Mask Mandate
+The research indicates the pills, taken in a five-day course, reduce people’s chances of developing serious disease and winding up in hospitals.READ MORE: Dr. Fauci: No Need For Omicron Specific COVID Booster At This Time

 “For sure to stay out of there.
 I think more people could end up dying in there than being at home and being treated the right way,” Midtown resident Robert McWilliams said.
 “I think it’s a step forward.”

-Note: Editor’s note: This story first appeared on Dec.
-14.